rhodyprog4ds/BrownFall21/_sources/assignments/09-clustering.md

 1. Repeat your analysis using a different number of clusters:

     - can you interpret the new clusters?
-    - how to they relate to the original clusters? are they completely different, did one split?
+    - how to they relate to the original clusters? are they completely different, did one split? did some merge?
     - is there a reasonable explanation for more clusters than there are classes in this dataset?